Ru28/Health-Tracker-Angular-17/README.md

 Project Hosted On Vercel.
 Click below link
 - [health-tracker-angular-17](https://health-tracker-angular-17.vercel.app/)
-- please first fill the workout form after you will able to see all data on list and workout minutes vs activity graphs on Progress tab.

 ### As per assignment task given fyle , I developed Health Challenge Tracker using Angular 17 (LTS) Version
 - My Approach to making this Assignment.